ton-community/ton-docs/docs/participate/web3/setting-proxy.md

 # Connect with TON Proxy

-## Public entry TON proxies
+## Public entry TON Proxies

-You can use one of the public entry TON proxies:
+You can use one of the public entry TON Proxies:

 * `in1.ton.org` port `8080`
 * `in2.ton.org` port `8080`
 * `in3.ton.org` port `8080`

-A TON proxy is compatible with a regular HTTP proxy, so you can use it directly in your browser or operating system settings.
+TON Proxy is compatible with a regular HTTP proxy, so you can use it directly in your browser or operating system settings.

 ## Google Chrome